 We recommend LastPass to save all your info and protect your accounts.

 I’m going to assume that you know how to create an account.
+This is where you’ll add your travel documents (such as your passport or NEXUS card) and proof of vaccination.

 Once that’s done, you click on the only button that exists in the middle of the screen to get started.

-It then asks you for your contact information (they already have your email with your account) and your desired language.
+After that, it asks you for your contact information (they already have your email with your account) and your desired language.

 Yes, they ask this even if you are exempt from quarantine by being fully vaccinated.
 It’s just because if you were to develop symptoms, they want to make sure you can self-isolate somewhere.